Penguin0007/PESCAL/README.md

 ```
 python real.py
 ```
-The code will generate and save training results of 600 `.json` files in a folder called `"data"`.
+The code will generate and save training results of 600 `.json` files in a subfolder called `"data"`.

-## Visualize results
+## Visualize Results

-Under `simulation` folder, run
+In `simulation` folder, run
 ```
 python read_sim.py
 ```
-Under `real` folder, run
+In `real` folder, run
 ```
 python read_real.py
 ```
 The code will generate all the plots in Figure 5 and Figure 6.

 We use a computing cluster that has Sky Lake CPUs @ 2.60GHz, 24 processor cores, 96 GB of RAM, and 100 Gbps Infiniband interconnects.
-Runtime for PESCAL and CAL both takes around 5 minutes for simulation; and around 1.5 hours for real data experiment, for running 10000 training steps in each seed.
+Runtime for PESCAL and CAL both take around 5 minutes for simulation; and around 1.5 hours for real data experiment, for 10000 steps of training of each seed.